adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 8/10/20

+* Learnt the basics of open banking.
+A big wave is coming!

 ## 7/10/20

 * Why does it always come down to the last day of deadline for paper submissions?
 The dream is to get it done a few days before and watch.